Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 Today 663 million people will have no access to clean drinking water.

 Statistics like these keep becoming scarier with every passing year.
 The wide challenges facing us as a society have a simple solution – human empathy.
 Empathy’s power is what lies at the core of social development.
-That is why social entrepreneurship embraces this exact human quality as an instrument for economic, cultural and environmental influence.
+That is why social entrepreneurship embraces this exact human quality as an instrument for economic, cultural, and environmental influence.
 That is also why each of the enterprises we are going to discuss strives for societal equality before anything else.

-Measuring the performance of a certain social enterprise cannot be done with the same metrics that are used for the for-profit ones.
+Measuring the performance of a certain social enterprise cannot be done with the same metrics that are used for for-profit ones.
 The whole framework has to change when it comes to social entrepreneurship as here we’re not talking about revenues and stock prices, but rather about social and environmental contributions.
 Even though a certain profitable business can be qualified as a social enterprise, what holds the concept together is that the focus is on the positive return to society.
 That’s the actual profit.

 Why do social enterprises need a web presence?

-At this point, you might be wondering why a social enterprise would focus on its web presence considering that it’s not trying to promote a brand identity.
+At this point, you might be wondering why a social enterprise would focus on its web presence considering that it’s not trying to promote brand identity.
 Even though marketing goals are not explicitly set, the web presence is a definite must for spreading the word.
 A social enterprise more than anything is looking for supporters and partners and the best way to reach the right audience is to popularize your cause online.
-On the top of that, the final goal for every social entrepreneurship is a global awareness and a global endeavor to solve a certain problem.
+On top of that, the final goal for every social entrepreneurship is global awareness and a global endeavor to solve a certain problem.
 That’s why we’ve collected the 5 most useful tips to follow when working on your social enterprise’s web presence.

-1. Promote the cause, not the company, on social media.
+1. Promote the cause, not the company, on social media

 It’s 2017 and being on social media equals being in general.
 You are probably more than aware of the importance of your social media presence and we’re not here to point that one out.

-When working on a certain social enterprise, however, the main value are the people – people who will support and believe in the cause.
+When working on a certain social enterprise, however, the main value is the people – people who will support and believe in the cause.
 To reach those people, to gain visibility and direct interaction, you need to promote your activity on social media.
 Nevertheless, this quick and easy access to fellow entrepreneurs can be quite confusing sometimes.

 One of the main mistakes that companies make is to take the focus away from the cause and to promote themselves.